-JSPM specializes in the replacement of reactor coolant pump components and provides a range of associated services.
+JSPM specializes in the replacement of reactor coolant pump components and provides a range of associated services:

-- Modernization of components and integration of modifications
+- modernization of components and integration of modifications

-- Supplying of a wide range of replacement parts
+- supplying of a wide range of replacement parts

-- Fast delivery of components
+- fast delivery of components

-- Modernization of motors on site or in the workshop.
+- modernization of motors on site or in the workshop.

 AREVA teams are fully committed to improving the reliability of power plants and reducing disruption associated with plant shutdowns.
 Since 1994, AREVA has successfully dismantled or fitted:

-- 160 motors
+- 182 motors

-- 140 pumps and hydraulic systems.
+- 154 pumps and hydraulic systems.

-Control rod drive mechanism
+Control rod drive mechanisms

 Steam generators are essential components in the primary system of a pressurized water reactor.
 They transfer the heat procuded in the reactor core to the secondary system.
 The steam generated there drives the turbine blades.
 Visit the heart of a steam generator.